Patriot Prayer

-Patriot Prayer has focused on fighting anti-fascist and leftist groups; the brutal street fights between the groups, which have taken place since 2017, have frequently been filmed and posted online by observers and members.
-After a brawl between Patriot Prayer and anti-fascist activists at Cider Riot in May 2019, Gibson was indicted on a felony rioting charge.
-In July 2022, the trial judge acquitted Gibson of felony riot charges and rebuked the district attorney's office for pursuing a trial on the evidence presented.
-Based on the prosecution video of Gibson taunting antifa protestors, the judge ruled that Gibson's activity amounted to speech, and Oregon law prohibited considering speech in deciding riot cases.
-Afterwards, Gibson planned to sue Portland and Multnomah County officials for malicious prosecution.
+Patriot Prayer has focused on fighting anti-fascist and leftist groups; street fights between the groups, which have taken place since 2017, have frequently been filmed and posted online by observers and members.
+A brawl between Patriot Prayer and anti-fascist activists at Cider Riot in May 2019 led to criminal proceedings against members of the group.
+Three people pleaded guilty, while Gibson and another member were acquitted of their charges.

 Patriot Prayer has described itself as in favor of free speech and opposed to big government.
 An infiltrator into Patriot Prayer said that the group had around 15 core members in 2019.